Landmine Shoulder Press: Muscle Worked, Benefits, Form

 The kneeling landmine shoulder press is a variation of the landmine press exercise that involves performing the movement from a kneeling position.

 It is a great exercise to add to your upper body workout routine.
-It provides similar benefits to the traditional landmine shoulder press, but with the added benefit of reducing pressure on the lower back.
+It provides similar benefits to the traditional landmine shoulder press but with the added benefit of reducing pressure on the lower back.

 How To Do Kneeling Landmine Shoulder Press

-1. Kneel on the ground with your feet flat on the floor and your knees hip-width apart.
+2. Kneel on the ground with your feet flat on the floor and your knees hip-width apart.

 Tips

-• Start with a light weight and increase the weight as you get better at the exercise.
+• Start with a lightweight and increase the weight as you get better at the exercise.

 • Use a mat or cushion under your knees to prevent discomfort.